-TA 05702 THE MARRIAGE OF MICAH AND THE MUSE: 3 hrs.
-COUPLING OF PROPHETIC VISION AND ARTISTIC IMAGINATION
+TA 05702 THE MARRIAGE OF MICAH AND THE MUSE: COUPLING OF PROPHETIC VISION AND ARTISTIC IMAGINATION critic."
+TA 05547

 This course explores the biblical prophetic paradigm in conversation with the western aesthetic tradition.
 Students will consider the prophetic role in ministry through artistic imagination.
-The hermeneutical approach will be interdisciplinary and will explore the role of the minister as "social critic."
+The hermeneutical approach will be interdisciplinary and will explore the role of the minister as "social

-TA 05547 "GONNA CHANGE MY WAY OF THINKING": 3 hrs.
-BOB DYLAN ON THE BIBLE, SIN AND VIRTUE
+"GONNA CHANGE MY WAY OF THINKING": BOB DYLAN ON THE BIBLE, SIN AND VIRTUE

 This course proposes to look at how Bob Dylan used biblical references in his lyrics as an artist, his vision of sin, and his understanding of virtue.
 Special consideration will be given to his "Christian albums" for their soteriological content.
 A multimedia approach will be taken, using musical recordings, documentaries, and taped interviews.
 Class participants will also be encouraged to prepare musical performances of Dylan's works.
-(See TH 05547)

-TA 04219 INTRODUCTION TO EARLY CHRISTIAN ART 3 hrs.

-This is a cross-listed course - please see CH
+TA 04219INTRODUCTION TO EARLY CHRISTIAN ART3 hrs.This is a cross-listed course - please see CH 04219 for description.3 hrs.

-04219 for description.

 TA 03564 READINGS IN BLACK THEATER AND THEOLOGY: 3 hrs.
-THE AMEN CORNER
+THE AMEN CORNER 3 hrs.